Anupchat/tessera-docker/README.md

 ```
 Browse to [http://localhost:5000](http://localhost:5000) and you should see the tessera UI.

-## Update Graphite connection
+## Update the graphite URL

 Browse to [http://localhost:5000/preferences/](http://localhost:5000/preferences/)

 Update the graphite URL and you are good to create your dashboards here which connects to your graphite instance.